Yesterday, I was briefing a client on the link outreach strategy we built for them.

 From the blogger’s point of view, the quality of their roundup is dependent on the quality of the links they curate.
 If they aren’t providing their visitors with top notch content, they’ll lose their trust and eventually, their traffic.

 Therefore, the content you create and pitch has to be really, really good.
 If you don’t have something of tremendous value, don’t waste your time.

 You can’t pitch a product, services or home page.
 It has to be something of value – a guide, resource or blog post that provides insight for the audience.
 It should also be free and non gated (i.e. no opt in required to view).

 This should go without saying but don’t pitch your guide about Bitcoin to a blog about SEO.
 It’s irrelevant and a waste of your time.

 The content you’re pitching needs to have gone live within the time period the roundup covers.

 For example, if you’re pitching “Top Posts of the Week”, your content needs to have gone live that week.
 Same concept applies to all time periods (month, year, etc).

 It’s ok to pitch the same roundup if you’ve built a relationship with that blogger, but don’t bother them with every update on your blog.

 Not every roundup is called “link roundup”, making them difficult to find.
-We use 3 different methods to prospect for them, which I will detail below.
+We use 3 different methods to prospect for them: